python/mypy/docs/source/installed_packages.rst

 Note that mypy does not support some more advanced import features, such as zip imports, namespace packages, and custom import hooks.

+If you do not want to use typed packages, use the ``--no-site-packages`` flag to disable searching.